hust-ddc-slam/slam-utils/rosbag_utils/readme.md

 - `bag_file`: which rosbag to load.
 - `lidar_topic`/`imu_topic`: lidar and imu's topic in rosbag.

-The defaut Lidar message format is: `livox_ros_driver::CustomMsg`, and IMU message format is: `sensor_msgs::Imu`.
+The defaut Lidar message format is: `livox_ros_driver2::CustomMsg`, and IMU message format is: `sensor_msgs::Imu`.
 You need to modify the source code if lidar/imu are not those format.
+(Attention: you should pay attention if you're using 'livox_ros_driver' or 'livox_ros_driver2')